web-design-project-2025/web-design-project-group-05/README.md

 ### Footer

 If you scroll down to the footer you can click on "Article".
 That will redirect you to our article: "Wholesome Vegetarian Recipes for a Healthier Lifestyle" with many inspiring pictures and a nice text.

+## About our code

+### JavaScript

+We have created one JS file for each category to only display the recipes from this specific category.

+The recipes.js is connected to all the recipe pages and holds all the functionality for what you can do on the recipe page.

+### CSS

+We have a css file (main.css) that we connected to every page that has the styling for the header and footer.

+The main-dishes.css page is connected to all category pages that display all the recipe options from a specific category.

+The recipe-page.css is connected to all all the recipes.

+### Json

+We have two json files.
+In the recipe.json, we hold all the data for the recipes from all categories.
+In the category.json we have all the filter options that the user can filter after such as vegan or vegetarian.
+Each filter has an id.
+When a filter suits a recipe, then we added the category_id to the recipe.